 - Excessively swollen abdomen

-If you notice any of the above-listed signs during the period when your beardie is supposed to lay, immediately rush it to the veterinary doctor for effective extraction.
-When your pet is egg-bound, every minute counts in keeping it alive.
+If you notice any of the signs around the period your beardie is supposed to lay, immediately take it to the vet for treatment.
+When your pet is egg-bound, every minute counts to keep it alive.

 How Many Eggs Do Bearded Dragons Lay?

-Birthing for any creature is not an enjoyable experience, including your bearded dragon.
-Depending on how large the eggs are, the situation can be quite painful for your pet.
-This is why it’s important to ensure that it’s properly hydrated.
+Birthing is not an enjoyable experience for most egg-laying (oviparous) creatures, including your bearded dragon.
+Depending on the circumstances, the situation can be quite painful for your pet.
+This is why it’s important to ensure that it’s properly hydrated and well-fed to lower the risks of egg-binding (dystocia).

-How Often Do Bearded Dragons Lay Eggs In A Year?
+How Often Do Bearded Dragons Lay Eggs Per Year?

-Bearded dragons can lay clutches of eggs 2 – 4 times a year regardless of whether or not they have mated.
-In a situation where mating has not taken place, your beardie will lay unfertilized eggs that you can dispose of immediately.
+Bearded dragons can lay clutches of eggs 1 to 3 times a year regardless of mating.
+Without mating, your beardie will lay unfertilized eggs that you can dispose of immediately.

-A bearded dragon can be infertile.
-This could be due to several reasons related to its genetics.
-If you notice that after sexual maturity – which is 18+ months – that your beardie has not laid a clutch, refer to your veterinary doctor for professional and accurate analysis.
+A bearded dragon can be infertile due to its genetics or an inadequate diet.
+If you notice that after sexual maturity – above 18 months – your beardie has not laid a clutch, refer to your vet for a professional and thorough evaluation.
+Otherwise, your beardie might be too malnourished to conceive, or simply too old to lay eggs.